-Grashina Gabelmann: It could have been very travel guide–y with shop listings, maps, etc. But as I got more involved, I realized this was not the direction I wanted to be going in.
+Grashina Gabelmann: We didn't want to go with a travel guide approach where you end every article with a shop listing, address, map, etc. As I got more involved, I realized this was not the direction I wanted to be going in.
 It's not very interesting, and I think Ricarda felt that way as well.
 And then when our other editor Fabian came in, Flaneur got its literary twist.
 Fabian is integral to the conceptual and abstract aspects.
 He studied philosophy.
 So he brings in this literary, artistic feel.

 Images from issue four of 'Flaneur.'